EddieCodeHub/Rock-Paper-Scissors-Lizard-Spock/README.md

 #### User Goals

-- As a user i want to be able to se the game clearly.
+- As a user i want to be able to see the game clearly.

 - As a user i would like the rules to the game provided to me on the site, to prevent me from needing to open another tab.